 Abraham Lincoln's First Love

 Ann Rutledge was Abraham Lincoln's first love.
-The two met while he was boarding at her family's inn in New Salem, Illinois.
+The two met while he was boarding at her family's inn in New Salem, Illinois, and he fell for her charms.
 Ann's death at the age of 22 left Lincoln severely depressed, the first of many such incidents in his often difficult life.

 On January 7, 1813, Ann Mayes Rutledge was born near Henderson, Kentucky, the third of ten children born to Mary and James Rutledge.
 In 1829, her father co-founded the town of New Salem, Illinois, and constructed a dam, sawmill and gristmill.
 As business expanded, James Rutledge decided to lay out a town and sell lots of land.
 As the population of the town grew, Rutledge built a tavern and inn for arriving settlers.
 Ann grew up helping her parents in the tavern.

 In an age when frontier girls were often only taught sewing, cooking and other housekeeping skills at home, Ann became the first girl to attend Mentor Graham's New Salem School.
 She was described as bright and beautiful, with auburn hair, blue eyes and a fair complexion, and was loved by nearly all who knew her.
 Mentor Graham described her as an exceptionally good scholar.

 Abraham Lincoln, an ambitious 22-year-old who was now old enough to make his own decisions, left his rural Illinois family home and struck out on his own in 1831.
 His first stop was the town of New Salem, where he lived for six years (1831-1837).
 Penniless at the time of his arrival, Lincoln earned his living as a clerk, storekeeper, postmaster and surveyor.